 Maine Coastal Regional Reentry Center

-The Maine Coastal Regional Reentry Center (MCRRC) in Belfast, Maine is a residential reentry center designed to give incarcerated men the skills and experience they need to successfully live as positive citizen and employees after they transition into their home communities.
+The Maine Coastal Regional Reentry Center (MCRRC) in Belfast, Maine is a residential center designed to give incarcerated men the skills and experience they need to live successfully as citizens and employees after they transition into their home communities.
 Each week, the men are provided with over 40 hours of treatment, and educational and vocational opportunities focused upon reducing recidivism.
-All programs are gender responsive, evidence based and provide men with opportunities to practice newly acquired living skills.
+Our evidence-based programming provides men with opportunities to practice newly acquired living skills.

 Your future success is our mission -- these are the first words seen as the men enter the program.
 Success is a partnership between the staff and residents with the clear goal of addressing issues that have impacted success in the past.

 There is a common room for studying and socializing and a kitchen with dining area that doubles as a classroom.
 Each bedroom has two bunks and a dresser that were constructed at the Maine Correctional Center.

 The tables in the common rooms between each bedroom were also constructed at the Correctional Center.